DeMar DeRozan

-DeMar Darnell DeRozan (born August 7, 1989) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
+DeMar Darnell DeRozan (born August 7, 1989) is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
 He played college basketball for the USC Trojans and was selected ninth overall by the Toronto Raptors in the 2009 NBA draft.
 Nicknamed "Deebo", DeRozan is a six-time NBA All-Star and a three-time All-NBA Team member.
-DeRozan is currently sixth among all active NBA players on the all-time scoring list.
+DeRozan is currently fourth among active NBA players on the all-time scoring list.

 DeRozan spent nine seasons with the Raptors, where he became the franchise's all-time leading scorer and led the team to five playoff runs.
 He was traded to the San Antonio Spurs in the summer of 2018 and the Chicago Bulls in 2021.
 He was traded to the Sacramento Kings in the summer of 2024.
 DeRozan won a gold medal with the United States national team in the 2014 World Cup and the 2016 Summer Olympics.
-He is considered one of the best scorers and midrange shooters in NBA history.

 Early life

 DeRozan was born on August 7, 1989 in Compton, California to Frank and Diane DeRozan.
-DeRozan has stated that at the time, he didn't know why his mother frequently gave him such "tough love", but he later understood and appreciates her for it.
-He also said his father kept him focused on basketball growing up, by making sure he was never late to practices, games, or tournaments, as well as keeping him out of the way of gangs, drugs, and street violence that Compton was and is still notorious for.

-He credits his upbringing into a poor family in one of the most dangerous cities in America as the reason he was taught strength and resilience from an early age.
+Frank died in 2021.